Donate Join Us

 Ross’s snoring and weird breathing and sleeping was a continued cause of concern and he was to be referred to the sleep clinic again.

 The doctors from the mental health unit visited Ross in hospital.
 He could not recall the unit clearly.
 I was concerned because there was talk of moving Ross back to the unit because the lumbar puncture and MRI scan results were clear and his sodium levels were back to normal.
 One doctor said his short term memory problems could be purely psychiatric.
-I was absolutely convinced that there was still another physical explanation for Ross problems and prayed he could stay at the N&N.
+I was absolutely convinced that there was still another physical explanation for Ross problems and prayed he could stay at the hospital.

 Ross was scratching his face neck and ears a lot.
 Ross seemed spaced out and forgot who he had spoken to on the phone within an hour of talking to friends.
 He tried to read a newspaper but would just keep to the same page all the time desperate to remember it.
 One evening he was talking to us and kept repeating words over accentuating them in a very strange way with weird exaggeration movements of his mouth.
 On the 31st October the results from the EEG brain scan showed some abnormal results so Ross was started on a high dose of steroids for five days and we noticed a slight improvement in him but nothing major.